 Universal Geneve 881101/01 “Eric Clapton”

 I will not be touching upon the 881101/02, which is known as the, yes, “Evil Clapton”, and features a black dial with white registers, among other differentiating features.
+Due to the sheer scarcity of information on either white or black 222102 references, I have included discussion of the 222102/2 with the 222102/1, which, as above, looks identical to the 881101/02.

 Below is an aggregation all of the Universal Geneve 881101/01 (aka “Eric Clapton”) pieces I have located.
 If you find others, please contact me with a link and/or images and serial number if available.
 I am not including the “Evil Clapton” (881101/02) in my research.

-The watches represented on each row in the table below are intended to be unique, though given serial numbers are often not shown, the same watch may appear multiple times.
+The watches represented on each row in the table below are intended to be unique, though given serial numbers are often not shown for images, the same watch may appear multiple times.
 I do my best to use visual cues to pair the same watch posted at different times.
 When the serial number can’t be established, I give the timepiece a unique ID (based on any part that is known, plus a related date posted).

 Description of pieces are generally based upon public images/video.
 For some detail, we do not have images and have to rely on text descriptions from the individual posting the timepiece.
 Some elements are often difficult to determine from pictures, including color of hands, for example if the chrono seconds hand is black or blue, and crown logo, rounded or pointed.
 If I have a 50-50 guess, I leave the detail as “unknown.”